Ben Raznick

 Jump Rope & Diving | Boulder

-As a teenager Raznick transitioned his acrobatic skills into diving, setting two diving records before graduating Boulder High School, and achieving a scholarship to University of Wisconsin-Madison where he lettered, set a 5-meter platform record and competed in the Big 10 Championships.
+As a teenager Raznick transitioned his acrobatic skills into diving, setting two diving records before graduating Boulder High School.
+He achieved a scholarship to University of Wisconsin-Madison where he lettered, set a 5-meter platform record and competed in the Big 10 Championships.
 Raznick's Boulder High records still stand, and you can see his name on the record board in the swimming pool of North Boulder Recreation Center.

 Teaching & Film | Spain & Colorado